The Day I Parsed A Monster

 As you see in the code above, the moment someone undefines

 I try to be a good citizen, so once I found this bug I patched the error and submitted a pull request to the CoreCLR project.
 My patch was trivial and not that interesting in itself.
 Whats interesting though is that the bug, as trivial as it is, has hidden undetected for a long time.
 And that in a critical, well-tested and peer reviewed codebase.
 The first take away is that software is just incredibly hard to get right.
 It’s also fascinating that there are cases where a micro-grammar catches problems a full scale compiler might miss (pre-processing isn’t really part of a C++ compiler).
 The second take away relates to the micro-grammar itself.
 By re-thinking the problem we managed to significantly reduce the complexity of our code and won big on run-time performance too.

 Now, before I leave you, what about the X-Ray results on

 gc.cpp?
 Well, with our micro-grammar we’re able to analyze the whole evolution of the file and answer that question.
 Its top hotspot, on a function level, is the function

 gc_heap::grow_brick_card_tables.
 It’s a function with 329 lines of code.
 The data indicates that simplifications to that code is likely to make future maintenance cheaper since that function is the part where most of the development effort in

 gc.cpp has been over the past year.
 In addition, we can see that the hotspot

 gc_heap::grow_brick_card_tables becomes more complicated over time:

-We provide these analyses as a service, so sign-up at codescene.io and explore the Hotspots in your own codebase.
-CodeScene is free for open source projects.
+We provide these analyses both on-prem and as a service, so sign-up and explore the Hotspots in your own codebase.
+CodeScene.io is free for open source projects.
 And should there be any bugs in our C++ X-Ray feature, you know I’m to blame.